heptarch/heptarch.github.io/drafts/demon.md

  end?"
 Ellen wrinkles her nose.
 "I misspoke.
 I was using this scheme to learn the shape of the artefact.
 I use 'instructions' figuratively."

-Madras, the GPO, the House of Lords, even Westminster, fade from the Duke's vision, and resolve themselves into a single question that will haunt the Duke for the rest of his life: "What *is* it?"
+Westminster, the GPO, the House of Lords, even Madras, fade from the Duke's vision, and resolve themselves into a single question that will haunt him the rest of his life: "What *is* it?"
 Ellen: "I'm afraid we will never know."

 <p align="center">
   ⁂